mrfdev/1MB/Resources/Documentation/Discord/mcmmo-crossbows.md

 ### in game guide can be found with `/crossbows`.

 # How to level up?
-Corssbows is all about shooting with your crossbow.
+Crossbows is all about shooting with your crossbow.
 XP is gained whenever you shoot mobs with a crossbow.

 **(This is a WIP skill and more information will be added soon)**